Skip to Content

 Format

 Write in full.
-Do not end in a full stop.
+Do not end with a full stop.

 Where is it?